ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 {: #configureBackupAlwaysOn}

 You can protect SQL Server databases in AlwaysOn Availability Groups by using the Windows&reg; {{site.data.keyword.backup_notm}} Agent and SQL Server plug-in.
 If you back up a database in a secondary replica, a copy-only backup of the database is performed.
 Copy-only backups do not affect the sequence of conventional SQL Server backups.
 Microsoft&reg; only supports copy-only backups of secondary databases.
-For more information, see [Offload supported backups to secondary replicas of an availability group](http://msdn.microsoft.com/en-us/library/hh245119.aspx){: external}.
+For more information, see [offload supported backups to secondary replicas of an availability group](http://msdn.microsoft.com/en-us/library/hh245119.aspx){: external}.

-If a backup job includes secondary databases and databases that are not in a secondary replica, a copy-only backup will be performed for all databases in the job.
-Do not include a secondary database in the same job as a standalone database.
+If a backup job includes secondary databases and databases that are not in a secondary replica, a copy-only backup is performed for all databases in the job.
+Do not include a secondary database in the same job as a stand-alone database.
 {: note}

 To protect SQL Server databases in AlwaysOn Availability Groups, you can choose one from the following options.
 - Install the Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in on the server where the primary replica is hosted.
 You can run a full backup of the primary databases, followed by full or transaction log backups.
 If the primary replica becomes a secondary replica after a failover, the {{site.data.keyword.backup_notm}} Agent automatically runs copy-only database backups instead of full backups.
 Transaction log backups remain the same.

 - Install the Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in on a server where a secondary replica is hosted.
-This backup strategy offloads backup processing to a non-primary server.
+This backup strategy offloads backup processing to a nonprimary server.
 You can run a copy-only backup of the secondary database, followed by copy-only or transaction log backups.
 If the secondary replica becomes the primary replica after a failover, the {{site.data.keyword.backup_notm}} Agent automatically runs full backups instead of copy-only backups.
 Transaction log backups remain the same.

    If the availability mode of the secondary replica is asynchronous-commit, transaction logs on the secondary database could lag behind the primary replica database.
 If the secondary database is being backed up, data loss could occur.
    {: note}

 - Install the Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in on the primary replica server and on secondary replica servers.
 This strategy ensures that backups continue even if one of the replicas is down.
 You can run a full backup on the primary replica, followed by full or transaction log backups.
 You can also run copy-only backups on the secondary replicas, followed by copy-only or transaction log backups.

 If an SQL database in an AlwaysOn Availability Group is hosted on an SQL Server Failover Cluster Instance, install the Agent, SQL Server plug-in and Cluster plug-in on each physical node, and configure jobs on the virtual node.
-Full backups will run if the database is a primary database, and copy-only backups run if the database is a secondary database.
+Full backups run if the database is a primary database, and copy-only backups run if the database is a secondary database.
 {: tip}

 ## Protecting SQL Server Clusters